| |

 Business Background

-In 1974 Arnell developed a tract of custom homes in Manhattan Beach, and at the same time was granted the largest construction credit line at Crocker Bank's Riviera Village Division.
-The firm then expanded its activities to include residential projects in Playa Del Rey and its first multi-family, condominium complex in Redondo Beach.
+In 1974 Arnell developed a new tract of custom homes in Manhattan Beach, and at the same time was granted the largest construction credit line at Crocker Bank's Riviera Village Division.
+The firm then expanded its activities to include residential projects in Playa Del Rey and its first multi-family, condominium complexes in Hermosa and Redondo Beaches.
 In 1979 Arnell began its exclusive and highly successful line of custom English Tudor and New England Colonial residences in Manhattan Beach.

-In 1981 Mr. Burnell became a special consultant to TRW, allowing him more time to manage Arnell’s day-to-day operations, and to oversee project development for the firm’s new business activities.
-Thereafter, Arnell commenced major development projects in Scottsdale, Arizona and South Florida which included commercial centers ("The Delray Plaza"), large condominium projects (the 180-unit "Scotsdale Haciendas"), and custom residential estates ("The Estates at Carefree").
+In 1981 Mr. Burnell became a special consultant to TRW, allowing him more time to manage Arnell's day-to-day operations, and to oversee project development for the firm's new business activities.
+Thereafter, Arnell commenced major development projects in Boca Raton, Florida, and Scottsdale, Arizona, which included commercial centers ("The Delray Plaza"), large condominium projects (the 180-unit "Scottsdale Haciendas"), and custom residential estates ("The Twenty Estates at Carefree").

 AT&T, The American Society of Testing Materials (ASTM), Baxter Int'l, Bell Laboratories, Adolph Coors Co., Citicorp, Digital Equipment Corporation, Dupont, Exxon, First Interstate Bank, Hewlett Packard, IBM, ITT, Lockheed, The Mt.
 Sinai Hospital Faculty/Staff (NYC), Marriott Corporation, Memorex, McDonalds, McDonnell Douglas, MCA Corporation, Monsanto, Motorola, NASA, Nutrasweet, Oppenheimer, Prudential, Quest, Security Pacific Bank, Syntex Corporation, TRW, The Universities of Michigan, Texas and Southern California, Wang Laboratories, The World Bank, and a number of City, County, and State governments as well as agencies of the Federal Government.

-During this transition, Mr. Burnell adjusted Arnell’s focus from that of a diversified development company to a management/holding company specializing in selected commercial properties.
-New acquisitions included the North Oaks Plaza in Thousand Oaks, California (1984), the 5000 California Avenue in Bakersfield (as majority owner, 1986) and The Reedley Shopping Center near Fresno (1986).
+During this transition, Mr. Burnell adjusted Arnell's focus from that of a development company to a diversified design/development and management/consulting company specializing in select commercial properties.
+New acquisitions included the North Oaks Plaza in Thousand Oaks, California (1984), the 5000 California Avenue in Bakersfield, and The Reedley Shopping Center near Fresno (1986).

-He continued his professional interests when Dr. Flores founded Logonet, Inc. of Emeryville, serving as Vice President of Corporate Development from 1986 to 1989.
 In 1990 he founded Human Resource International, dedicated to providing diversified services to corporate management in the emerging field of Ontological Design.
-With over 21,000 students, he still teaches and consults for corporations and Executive Managers in this field, and is the author of a forthcoming book on this subject, entitled “Communication and Commitment - Rediscovering the Foundation of American Business.”
+With over 21,000 students, he still periodically teaches and consults for corporations and Executive Managers in this field, and is the author of a forthcoming book on this subject, entitled "Communication and Commitment - Rediscovering the Foundation of American Business."

-Since 1992, Mr. Burnell has allocated a majority of his time to overseeing Arnell’s commitment to remodel and fortify its commercial investments into a long-term annuity portfolio.
-In December 1994, he became the President and Executive Director of RollerDome, Inc., a diversified Roller-Sports Facility whose charter facility was opened in Thousand Oaks, Ca. in 1995.
-He has received numerous offers to expand, and franchise this business, including from well-known professional hockey figures.
-Through the RollerDome project Mr. Burnell became nationally known in this field, and has offered consulting services "pro bono" to assist many similar businesses around the country.
-In 1998 his firm completed the acquisition of the Menlo Office Plaza - an entire city block of downtown Menlo Park, California.
-In June 2000, Arnell announced its new business plan, directed toward designing and developing high-quality Office Plazas in prime mid-peninsula communities.
-This resulted in the Award-winning Camino Altos and Alliance Plazas, and the innovational mixed-use Seville Plaza.
+Since 1992, Mr. Burnell has allocated a majority of his time to overseeing Arnell's commitment to remodel and fortify its commercial investments into a long-term annuity portfolio.
+In December 1994, he became the Founder and Executive Director of RollerDome, Inc., a diversified Roller-Sports Facility whose charter facility was opened in Thousand Oaks, California in 1995.
+He received numerous offers to expand, and franchise this business, including from well-known professional hockey figures.
+Through the RollerDome project Mr. Burnell became nationally known in this field, and offered consulting services "pro bono" to assist many similar businesses around the country.
+In 1998, having relocated to Northern California, Arnell completed the acquisition of the Menlo Office Plaza - an entire city block of downtown Menlo Park, California.
+In June 2000, Arnell announced its new business plan, directed toward designing and developing high-quality Office Plazas in prime mid-peninsula communities, which soon resulted in the Award-winning Camino Altos Plaza (Los Altos), the Award-winning Alliance Plaza (San José), the innovational mixed-use Seville Plaza (Mountain View), the commercial mixed-use (introducing private medical condominiums) Fremont Corners Plaza (Sunnyvale), the new, high tech, LEED Gold, Award-nominated Bryant Park Office Plaza (Mountain View), and a forthcoming transformational undertaking in the Silicon Valley, which is currently referred to as "Tech Plaza."

 Personal / Community

-His current passions include the country of Spain (he has traced a vein of his relatives to Barcelona, circa 1492), Spanish (he spends a month each year studying and immersing himself in the language and culture of Spain, tennis (an avid player), and music (a one-time clarinetist, pianist, and singer, he is currently 'brushing up' and expanding his childhood collection into a library of diversified, re-mastered, studio music).
-In 2009 he surprised himself and many friends by recently becoming a committed dog trainer; he has led his 2 year-old Golden Retriever, Curry, through nearly 30 AKC (American Kennel Club) events in the past year, with a series of amazing results.
+Roger's own current passions include the country of Spain (he has traced a vein of his relatives to Barcelona, circa 1492), where he spends 3-4 weeks each year studying and immersing himself in the indigenous language and culture), tennis (an avid singles player), and music (a one-time clarinetist, pianist, and singer, he is currently 'brushing up' and expanding his childhood music collection into a library of diversified, re-mastered, studio music).
+A few years ago he surprised himself and many friends by becoming an accomplished dog trainer, raising and leading one of their Golden Retrievers, "Curry," through over 60 AKC (American Kennel Club) performance events, while earning a series of impressive awards, including twenty-four First-place blue ribbons, and thirteen individual AKC Titles.

 |